 2. Instrument descriptions

-Here follows a transcription of the instrument descriptions found in the 1987, ’89, ’91, ’93 & 1997 catalogues.
+Here follows a transcription of the instrument descriptions found in the 1987, ’89, ’91, ’93, and 1997 catalogues.
 The following text accompanied the above list of instruments and prices:

 The next pages give some detail about the instruments listed above, and about ordering and delivery.
 Delivery time at present (1996) is between one and two years.
 The sopranino, 6th flute, 4th flute and 3rd flute are instruments which I have made very occasionally over the years, but now wish to include in my regular list.

 *Though boxwood was so widely used for Baroque recorders, many surviving instruments are of maple.
 Any of the Baroque sizes can be made in maple, which can give a broad and colourful sound well worthy of comparison with the more centred tone quality associated with boxwood.
 NB All the instruments, Baroque and Ganassi type, in either wood, are fitted with a deerhorn or bone thumb ring.

 Alto after Bressan.
 Derived from the original Bressan instrument owned for many years by Edgar Hunt, and now in the Bate Collection in Oxford.
 European boxwood, stained dark brown.
 Normally made with double holes, but single holes can be made on request.
 A415.